stepzen-dev/examples/with-subscriptions/README.md

 ## Learn More

-Because any `Query` field can be exposed as a `Subscription`, you can set up subscription against databases, graphql endpoints, or any combination thereof.
+Because any `Query` field can be exposed as a `Subscription`, you can set up subscription against databases, GraphQL endpoints, or any combination thereof.
 Try them for yourself.

 You can learn more in the [StepZen documentation](https://stepzen.com/docs).
 Questions?
 Head over to [Discord](https://discord.gg/9k2VdPn2FR) or [GitHub Discussions](https://git$